borayuksel1903/TEAM110/README.md

 connectivity issues.
 6. Sometimes after pressing the GasUp button too soon after loading the app, nothing will happen.
 In this case, wait 5 to 10 seconds and then try again.
 7. Sometimes pressing the button will take a long time.
-If it is not working after 5 minutes, then shake your phone, and press reload to restart the app.
+If it is not working after 2 minutes, then click the "Back to the Main Page" Button and Click the GasUp button again.